 Researcher in health sociology at the Department of Sociology since September 2015.
 On parental leave since October 2018.

 Research interests: determinants and definitions of health, health care systems, socio-economic development of post-Communist societies, quantitative methods.

-Teaching: Qualitative methods (MA), Quantitative methods (PhD), Masters' Seminars, Sociology of Health and Medicine (MA, PhD), Quality of Life: Theory and Applications (MA).
+Teaching: Qualitative methods (MA), Quantitative methods (PhD), Masters' Seminars (Academic Writing), Sociology of Health and Medicine (MA, PhD), Quality of Life: Theory and Applications (MA).

 Keywords: quantitative methods health sociology public health central and eastern europe socio-economic determinants of health health economics

 Also available at

 2015 - present time: Postdoctoral Researcher, Department of Sociology, Uppsala University

 2013-2015: Researcher at the Stockholm Centre on Health in Societies in Transition, School of Social Sciences, Södertörn University, Sweden.
 Parental leave (100%) August 2014 - July 2015.